L-M0716/scHarbor/documentation/docs/workflow/qc_filtering.md

 ### Doublet detection

-ScBridge runs scDblFinder separately for each sample.
+scHarbor runs scDblFinder separately for each sample.
 The expected doublet rate and random seed are controlled by `qc.expected_doublet_rate` and `normalization.seed`, with default values of `0.06` (6%) and `42`, respectively.
 The expected rate is a model input, not a fixed proportion of cells that will be removed.